Flemish Painting (c.1400-1800)

 Works by Flemish masters can be seen in many of the best art museums across the world, notably the Royal Museum of Fine Arts in Brussels, the Antwerp Museum of Fine Arts, and the Gemaldegalerie SMPK, Berlin.

-For more about oil painting in the Low Countries, see: Art Encyclopedia.
+For more about oil painting in Bruges, Antwerp, Brussels and Ghent, see: Homepage.